-- 1. Knowledge, skills, and awareness relevant to working within a diverse society, including engaging in social justice and advocacy for individuals across all differences - 2.
+- 1. Knowledge, skills, and awareness relevant to working within an environment devoted to welcoming all - 2.
 An embodiment of culturally competent counseling practice and lifelong learning - 3.
 The ability to evaluate and apply appropriate counseling or consultation processes based within theoretical foundations - 4.
 The belief in the dignity and worth of all people - 5.
 A commitment to the counseling profession and ethical counseling practice based on evidence-based research and an experiential clinical training program - 6.
 An understanding of quality of life indicators as assessed through research, interviewing, formal assessments, and counseling sessions - 7.
 Experience with researching and engaging community resources necessary to advocate for and support clients in all stages of development - 8.
 An active relationship with the broader rehabilitation counseling and clinical mental health counseling communities and related professional associations through consultation, education and training, advocacy, and leadership activities for promotion of societal inclusion of people with disabilities